 This new 274-bed children's hospital in Nedlands is designed to replace the Princess Margaret Hospital, to provide best possible clinical care for future generations, and to serve as the base for WA's outstanding paediatric research.

 The Sir Zelman Cowen Centre for Science allows the school to build on its past whilst projecting its future.
-The project will explore new educational models that develop a physical environment that engages with the boys whilst encouraging relationships with staff through intimacy and knowledge.
+The project explores new educational models that develop a physical environment that engages with the boys whilst encouraging relationships with staff through intimacy and knowledge.

 Wesley Place, 130 Lonsdale Street will be a catalyst for the reinvigoration of Melbourne’s North East CBD, creating a green, active, connected and welcoming urban environment that retains the best aspects of calm sanctuary in the urban realm.

 The Minister for Education announced the redevelopment of the Applecross Senior High School on the existing site.
 The school was established in 1958 and is located on Link Road in the riverside suburb of Ardross, close to Garden City Shopping Centre, Booragoon Bus Transport Hub, and the Melville City Council buildings and Public Library.

 The new office project was undertaken as an opportunity to rethink the company’s approach to ‘design’ and the process of creating contemporary architecture across a varying portfolio.

 The primary objective of this project was to find a resilient solution to Brisbane City Council’s CityCat terminals which were heavily impacted by the devastation of the 2011 flood.
 This was achieved by devising an ingenious system of parts, that enable the terminals to give way in a flood and return immediately to operation after the event, all using the natural water flow.

 Element is a mixed use development on the harbour at the Kingston Foreshore.
 The philosophy behind Element is to create a carefully designed building which expresses an imaginative modularity, offering proof that inner urban spaces can not only be attractive and liveable places, but also cost effective to construct, and efficiently serviced.